xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

   The first few requests in new V8 contexts may take longer than in contexts that have been there already.
-Performance may therefore suffer a bit for the initial requests sent to ArangoDB or when there are only few but performance- critical situations in which new V8 contexts need to be created.
+Performance may therefore suffer a bit for the initial requests sent to AvocadoDB or when there are only few but performance- critical situations in which new V8 contexts need to be created.
 If this is a concern, it can easily be fixed by setting `--javascipt.v8-contexts-minimum` and `--javascript.v8-contexts` to a relatively high value, which will guarantee